Rethinking the Backdoor Attacks' Triggers: A Frequency Perspective: Frequency Artifacts

-We look into the causes of the severe, persistent high-frequency artifacts observed earlier.
-We discuss the causes from two different perspectives, representing the two different ways of generating backdoor data: additively patching a trigger and GAN-based generation.
-Existing triggers applied to images via patching can be further divided into two classes: local triggers ( e.g., BadNets, Nature, $l_0$ inv, Troj-SQ) and global triggers (e.g., $l_2$ inv, Blend, Troj-WM).
+In this section, we investigate the origins of the aforementioned severe, persistent high-frequency artifacts.
+We examine the causes from two angles, representing two ways of generating backdoor data: additive patching and GAN-based generation.
+Existing triggers based patching can be further divided into two classes: local patching ( e.g., BadNets, Nature, $l_0$ inv, Troj-SQ) and large-size or global patching (e.g., $l_2$ inv, Blend, Troj-WM).

-\paragraph{Local Patching.} Localized triggers can be formalized as $p = T + mask \times orig$, where $p$ is the patched data, $T$ is the trigger, $orig$ is the original image, and $mask$ suppresses the pixel values in the part of the original image where the trigger would be placed.
-By the time-frequency duality, localized triggers have unlimited bandwidth, thereby carrying significant high-frequency components per se.
-By the linearity of DCT transformation, adding a trigger into an image is equivalent to adding the trigger's frequency spectrum into the spectrum of the image.
-Hence, the patched image also exhibits a large number of high-frequency components (see an example in Figure~\ref{fig:example_frequency} (a)).
+\paragraph{Local Patching.} Localized triggers can be formalized as $p = T + mask \times orig$, where $p$ is the patched data, $T$ the trigger, $orig$ the original image, and $mask$ is a mask that suppresses the pixel values in the trigger area of the original image.
+Due to the time-frequency duality, localized triggers can carry significant high-frequency components per se.
+By the linearity of DCT, adding a trigger to an image is equivalent to adding the trigger's frequency spectrum to the image's spectrum.
+Thus, the patched image exhibits a large number of high-frequency components (Figure~\ref{fig:example_frequency} (a)).

 \paragraph{Large-Size or Global Patching.} For images patched with large-size triggers, their high-frequency artifacts result from either decreased correlation between neighboring pixels or the intrinsic high-frequency artifacts carried by the trigger.
 For instance, Troj-WM (Figure~\ref{fig:example_frequency} (b)) directly stamps the trigger onto the original data, or $p = T + orig$.
-Since the trigger pattern has very weak correlations with the original image's pixels in the trigger's vicinity, one can only use high-frequency functions to approximate the patched data.
+Since the trigger pattern has low correlations with the original image's pixels in the trigger's vicinity, one can use high-frequency functions to approximate the patched data.
 The Blend attack (Figure~\ref{fig:example_frequency} (c)) patches with some small weight use an arbitrary clean image as the trigger.
-The Blend attack's high-frequency artifacts result from combining two unrelated images, which could induce a larger variation of neighboring pixels. $l_2$ inv (Figure~\ref{fig:example_frequency} (d)) triggers intrinsically are high-frequency perturbations.
+The Blend attack's high-frequency artifacts result from combining two unrelated images, which could induce larger variations of neighboring pixels. $l_2$ inv (Figure~\ref{fig:example_frequency} (d)) triggers intrinsically are high-frequency perturbations.
 Thus, patching them onto clean images would directly leave marks in the high-frequency domain.

 \paragraph{GAN-Generated Backdoor Data.} GAN-Tri utilizes fake facial characteristics generated with GANs (e.g., smiles) to poison the training data and conduct the backdoor attack.
 Since a GAN generator maps a low-dimensional latent space to a higher-dimensional data space, upsampling is widely used in GAN architectures.
 Prior work~\cite{frank2020leveraging} has shown that the upsampling operations employed in GANs cause inevitable high-frequency artifacts.